Let's talk

 • Governance (G): ethics policies, oversight structure, risk management and anti-corruption.

-Good to know: The directive cut the volume of mandatory data by about 61% after the Omnibus I adjustment, easing the administrative burden without lowering reporting quality.
+Good to know: The draft revised ESRS reduce mandatory datapoints by over 60%, easing the administrative burden without lowering reporting quality.

 Double materiality: the core criterion